October 14 2022

 More details about the program

-The residencies will take place over a three-month period, from February to April 2023.
-Selected applicants must be available 10 hours per week—five hours dedicated exclusively to the mediation project at the schools and five hours to a personal creation project.
+The residencies will take place over a three-month period, from February to April 2024.
+Selected applicants must be available for 10 hours a week, of which five hours will be devoted exclusively to the student mediation project (classroom meetings and preparation) and five hours to a personal creative project.

 Support